AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 Normally when you kill a playback by lowering the fader, the LTP attributes will be left in the last state set by the playback.
 Sometimes you don't want this, for example if you have a strobe cue, you don't want the strobing to carry on when you kill the cue.
 The **Release** function lets you set how attributes will return to their previous values.

 You can set a mask so that some attributes will automatically release from the playback when the playback is killed - see [Release Mask](#release-mask) below.
-For a cue this will happen when all fade times have completed.
+For a cue this will happen when all fade times have completed, unless you change the [Kill Point](playback-options.md/#fader-tab) option in the cue options.

 Attributes will go back to the state set in the most recent previous playback until no playbacks are left to be released.
 If the \[Release to Home\] setting on the Release menu is Enabled, channels will go to the power-on state, which you can program (see [Programming the Release / Power On State](#programming-the-release-power-on-state)).
 If the option is disabled, channels will remain in the state of the last playback.